Thai junta faces backlog of industry problems as global scrutiny mounts

-A report commissioned by Swiss food giant Nestle SA released on Monday said its seafood supply chain in Thailand included slave labour, sparking renewed calls to clean up a $3 billion (2 billion pound) industry long dogged by allegations of abuse.
+A report commissioned by Swiss food giant Nestle SA released on Monday said its seafood supply chain in Thailand included slave labour, sparking renewed calls to clean up a $3 billion industry long dogged by allegations of abuse.

 Two days later, a study released by labour rights groups Swedwatch and Finnwatch said factory workers from Cambodia and Myanmar also faced exploitation by Thai brokers and employers who withheld their passports and levied exorbitant fees.